Assisted suicide in the United States: California

 In 1992, the group Californians Against Human Suffering proposed Proposition 161 to allow patients with less than six months to live the right to receive assistance from physicians in dying.
 This proposition offered more safeguards against abuse by physicians than Washington's Initiative 119, such as special protections for patients in nursing facilities.
 This measure failed to pass with 46 percent of the vote.

+Between 1990 and 1995, physicians became increasingly more receptive to the concept of assisted suicide.
 Subsequent efforts were tried to pass assisted death legalization through the California State Legislature in 1999, 2005, and 2006, all of which failed.
 The California legislature passed the California End of Life Option Act, a bill legalizing the practice in September 2015, and the bill was signed into law by Governor Jerry Brown on October 5, 2015, making California the fifth state to authorize medical aid in dying and the second to do so through the legislature.
 The Act began implementation on June 9, 2016.
 The law went into effect in June 2016.
+The bill allows medication to be prescribed by a licensed physician to a patient who is over the age of 18, living with a chronic and life altering condition that is irreversible, and must be of sound mind to make these decisions.
+The law is commonly referred to as the EOLA.

 In May 2018, Judge Daniel A. Ottolia of the Superior Court of Riverside County ruled that the method of enacting the law was unconstitutional, but the law was reinstated by a state appeals court the following month.

+The 2016 law as passed was only valid for a period of 10 years and was set to need renewal by 2026.
+On 5 October 2021, California Governor Gavin Newsom signed on to extend the use of the bill until 1 January 2031.
+The revised bill also shorted the waiting period of approval from 15 days to 48 hours and required health care providers to publish information regarding end of life care on their website.